gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ### Relationship between `limit` and `burst`

-The scale throttle uses a token quota for instance creation, defined by the `burst` value.
-The `burst` value is the maximum size that the quota is allowed to reach.
-The quota refreshes at the rate specified by the `limit` value, per second.
-The number of instances that can be created at a single time is limited by the amount of quota remaining.
-If there is sufficient quota, you can create a number of instances equal to the remaining quota.
-If the quota is depleted, you can create `limit` amount of instances per second.
-Once instance creation stops, the quota will begin to increase at a rate of `limit` per second until it reached the `burst` value.
+The scale throttle uses a token quota system to create instances.
+This system is defined by two values:

+- `burst`: The maximum size of the quota.
+- `limit`: The rate at which the quota refreshes per second.

+The number of instances you can create at once depends on your remaining quota.
+If you have sufficient quota, you can create instances up to that amount.
+If the quota is depleted, you can create `limit` instances per second.
+When instance creation stops, the quota increases by `limit` per second until it reaches the `burst` value.

 For example, if `limit` is `1` and `burst` is `60`:

 - You can create 60 instances instantly, but you're throttled.

 - If you wait 60 seconds, you can instantly create another 60 instances.
-- If you didn't wait, you could create 1 instance every second.
+- If you do not wait, you can create 1 instance every second.

 ## The `[runners.autoscaler.connector_config]` section